grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_your_gateway.md

 ```

 Now, before sending the HTTP response, we need to check for this metadata pair and explicitly set the status code for the response if found.
-To do so, create a function and hook it into the grpc-gateway as a Forward Response Option.
+To do so, create a function and hook it into the gRPC-Gateway as a Forward Response Option.

 The function looks like this: